gdocking/gdock/paper/paper.md

 scripting integration.
-Crucially, the entire scoring function is implemented from scratch in modern, readable code, making it fully transparent and easy to verify—unlike tools that depend on legacy Fortran engines or opaque external libraries. `gdock` does not aim to replace full-featured docking platforms but instead provides a lightweight alternative when users have reliable interface information and need rapid, reproducible results without environment setup.
+Crucially, the entire scoring function is implemented from scratch in modern, readable code, making it fully transparent and easy to verify—unlike tools that depend on legacy Fortran engines or opaque external libraries. `gdock` does not aim to replace full-featured docking platforms but provides a lightweight alternative for users with reliable interface information who need rapid, reproducible results without environment setup.

 # Software design

-`gdock` is a rewrite in Rust of an earlier Python prototype.
-The ~7,000 line codebase compiles to a single statically-linked binary with no external runtime dependencies.
+`gdock` is a Rust rewrite of an earlier Python prototype, compiling to a ~7,000-line statically-linked binary with no runtime dependencies.

 **Search algorithm.** A genetic algorithm explores rigid-body transformations of the ligand relative to the receptor.
 Each chromosome encodes six genes: